 Emotionally passionate types who draw energy from social interaction.

 Sorted by population prevalence.
-Click any type to learn about their traits, careers, and relationships.
+Each type shows traits, careers, and relationships.

 Providers are emotionally balanced, which means that they are less prone to depression and are able to cope well with feelings of anxiety, anger and vulnerability.
 With a good sense of social awareness, they tend to be outgoing and enthusiastic, with a tendency in groups to talk and assert themselves.
 The Provider generally prefers fact over fiction and security and stability over ambiguity and disorder.
 Sticking with convention and familiar routines is generally best.
 With a sense of social responsibility and a general trust in others, Providers are often seen as sincere and generous.
 However the Provider generally has good self discipline and is recognized as being able to plan and think ahead.